JayaPraveen-A/YourShow/README.md

 # YourShow
-This is a demo for ticket booking
+This is a demo for movie ticket booking